valtterikodisto/xmltocsv/README.md

-# Finvoice XML to Procountor CSV
+# Finvoice XML to CSV

 ### How to use
 Once you get the program up and running access it in `localhost:8080`